HackSoc/hacksoc.org/news/2021-08-30-call-for-submissions.md

 Please bear in mind that, if the COVID situation worsens such that running in-person talks is not safe, we may have to cancel in-person talks for this term.
+We are also only currently accepting in-person talk submissions from those who already live close to campus and would not need to travel.
 See the form linked below for more information.

 If you'd like to do a talk, then please sign up with [this Google Form](https://forms.gle/C2hnR8efhQ8iXCvJ6)!